igarreta/proxmox_backup_checker/250630 proyect description.md

 ## Error handling
 If an directory is not mounted, include it in the summary and continue.
+If any of the backup_copy_list is not possible to copy, include it in the summary and continue.

+## Metrics
+Do not save metrics.

 ## Alert Process
 If errors are detected, alerts will be sent through multiple channels :